jaikushwaha7/JaiKushwaha.github.io/README.md

 Here are some ideas to get you started:

 🔭 I’m currently working on ...
-Predicting Delinquency and Loan Default in MSME sector of a PSU Bank 🌱 I’m currently learning ...
-AWS services and sagemaker 👯 I’m looking to collaborate on ...
+Predicting Delinquency and Loan Default in MSME sector of a PSU Bank.\
+🌱 I’m currently learning ...
+AWS services and sagemaker.\
+👯 I’m looking to collaborate on ...
 Data Models Interpretibility and Business Understanding effiective solutions.
-📫 How to reach me: ... https://www.linkedin.com/in/jai-kushwaha/
+📫 How to reach me: ... https://www.linkedin.com/in/jai-kushwaha/ .\
 ⚡ Fun fact: ...
-I love to experiment with cooking and learning new Guitar pluckings.
+I love to experiment with cooking and learning new Guitar pluckings.\

 ## Latest blog posts